 setting.
 The focus is removal of the mold and fixing the moisture problem.

 HEPA stands for high-efficiency particulate air.
 Use of a HEPA vacuum when removing mold will get rid of any spores that may be present.

 Q. How do I know if the mold I have is the type that makes people sick?

 Different types of mold affect people differently.
 It is an allergen and may cause respiratory issues for some people.
-Mold growth indoors is well known to be undesirable.
+Mold growth indoors is considered indoor air pollution..

 Q. After remediation of mold, will the mold return?

 To prevent mold from coming back, follow these guidelines: